War is not won in a moment

 The strength of the Marcher forces is derived from their long hours of toil.
 Arms hardened by days at the forge, cutting a forest, or threshing grain are strong enough for any fight.
 It is common for Marchers to wield weapons made from the tools of their labour; bills used for cutting hedges and great hammers used for driving piles are pressed into service of war.
 The wealthiest may march in a harness of plate but plenty have nothing more than a hard leather tunic or quilted jack they have made themselves.
 Their true strength is their loyalty and discipline; at their best a Marcher army is a great hedge of steel, moving inexorably forward like a harvest-gang through a field of wheat.

-Service to the Empire in one of the Marcher armies is considered an excellent coming of age for the sons and daughters of a yeoman.
+Service to the Empire in one of the Marcher armies is considered an excellent coming of age for the children of a yeoman.
 This offers them a chance to learn a little of the outside world and to earn enough to purchase their own farm and become yeomen themselves.
 For a nation that prides itself on its military prowess, it also ensures a steady stream of soldiers with practical experience of battle.

 "Green"Jack Woodruff of Upwold, yeoman of the Applewood Levy.
 Some say he shot sixteen orcs in the battle; some say he shot fifteen.